 Avoidance of carryover

 A further requirement is the prevention of carry-over.
-To eliminate any carry-over, the CHRONECT Workstation MultiMix uses disposable pipette tips for dosing the stock solutions.
+To eliminate any carry-over, the CHRONECT Workstation MultiMix uses disposable pipette tips and the pipette tool for dosing the stock solutions.
 These pipette tips are calibrated for the particular solvent used to achieve the target concentration of the analyte as accurately as possible.
 This calibration is carried out during installation and can be automated at any time by a supplied workflow in the control software.

 To complete the traceability and to ensure the highest possible precision of the created working mixes, each liquid dosage is gravimetrically controlled in the CHRONECT Workstation MultiMix.
 For this purpose, the system includes a scale with five-digit display from Mettler-Toledo.
 The obtained weighing results are written directly into the database, thus ensuring complete documentation and the accuracy of the concentration of the analyte in the working mix.
 The obtained actual concentrations can be exported to calibration files for GC-MS or LC-MS data systems.